ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

     This layer is optional and, if present, must be called lower case “text”.
 It contains additional explanatory text and graphics for the image that the Infographiq Javascript can toggle on and off.
 To see this in action, click the “Text in image” button in the upper right of our [Infographiq example](https://marinebon.org/infographiqJS/infographiq_example/infographic.html).

+     - **When creting text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**

     In the Layers panel, after we click ">" to expand the "text" layer, we can see that this layer contains several elements denoted by <Group>:

     <img src="updated_images/image3-illustrator.png" alt="Alt Text" width="80%" height="80%">